vhx/quartz-react/README.md

 - **`npm run build`**: Run this before any release.
 It transpiles the source code and puts the output in `dist/`.
 - **`npm run deploy`**: This deploys the demo website (currently to firebase)
 - **`npm run lint`**: This script ensures that the component code passes eslint.
 Run this before making a PR.
-- **`npm run preview`**: This creates a local server with the same configuration as the live demo.
-Only use this to verify that nothing broke prior to deploying the demo site.
 - **`npm test`**: This script runs the tests for all the components and utilities in a jsdom environment.
 - **`npm run dev` and `npm run serve`**: Together, these two scripts form the start script. `dev` transpiles and watches the source code for changes and `serve` creates a local server to display the demos.